Home | Morning Starters | Year 6 | Solar System

 Word Challenge

-Record the antonyms of the underlined words in the clip description.
+Record the antonym of each word underlined in the ‘Did you know? paragraph.

 Grammar Challenge